Fahim20223/Assignment-5/readme.md

 ### 6. Answer the following questions clearly:

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

+Answer=> getElementById means I can get a specific tag & it's innerText by giving the tag a unique name.I will get not more than 1 tag because id is unique for every tags.

+getElementsByClassName means I can get specific tags & there innerText by giving them a same classname.So I can get more than 1 tags by getElementsByClassName.

 2. How do you **create and insert a new element into the DOM**?
 3. What is **Event Bubbling** and how does it work?
 4. What is **Event Delegation** in JavaScript?
 Why is it useful?